 Auto

 Shopping for a new car can be a hassle.
-From deciding which vehicle works best for you and your needs to where you’ll find the best deal, a lot goes into narrowing down your final choice.
-However, there’s another crucial factor to consider—where to finance your new car.
+From deciding which new or used car works best for you and your needs to where you’ll find the best deal, a lot goes into getting a car loan and narrowing down your final choice.
+However, there’s another crucial factor to consider: where to finance your new car.
 People debate whether they should finance with a credit union or a bank.
-We’re here to break down the differences so you can find the right car loan.
+We’re here to break down the differences, so you can find the right car loan.

 Credit unions have lower interest rates

 A credit union is a not-for-profit financial institution that is owned by its members rather than shareholders, so it’s able to return profits to and invest in members.
 That’s why credit unions can typically offer lower rates on loans.
 Credit unions often offer rates as much as 2% lower than banks.
-According to the National Credit Union Association, as of September 2021, a new car loan from a bank with a 60-month term has an average APR of 4.73%.
-Comparably, a new car loan from a credit union with a 60-month term has an average APR of only 2.83%—almost a 2% difference.
+According to the National Credit Union Association, as of September 2024, a new car loan from a bank with a 60-month term has an average rate of 7.50%.
+Comparably, a new car loan from a credit union with a 60-month term has an average rate of 6.27%—nearly a 2% difference.
 It may not seem like much, but in the long run, it saves big.

-For example, if you purchased a new car—a car sold in its original, manufactured condition with no previous owners—for $30,000 and no money down, with a 4.73% APR on a 60-month term, your monthly payments would be $562.
-However, if you purchased the same vehicle with the same loan term but at 2.83% APR, your monthly payments would be $537.
-That would save you $1,500 throughout your auto loan.
+For example, if you purchased a new car—a car sold in its original, manufactured condition with no previous owners—for $30,000 and no money down, with a 7.50% rate on a 60-month term, your monthly payment would be $601.
+However, if you purchased the same vehicle with the same loan term but at a rate of 6.27% from a credit union, your monthly payment would be $583.
+That would save you $1,080 throughout your auto loan.
 Dozens of factors determine your APR and providing a loan, so the best way to know what rate you qualify for is to contact the financial institution directly for a quote.

 Credit unions offer lower loan minimums

-Credit unions often have lower loan minimums than banks—sometimes not having a requirement at all.
+Credit unions often have lower loan minimums than traditional banks—sometimes not having a requirement at all—making credit union car loans an ideal option for many buyers.
 So, if you’ve purchased a vehicle, have a large down payment, and need to finance a small portion of your car, then this is perfect for you.
 Or, if you’ve purchased a cheaper vehicle altogether, this is also an excellent option to consider.

 Credit unions have higher approval chances